Latécoère 21

 The Latécoère 21 was a French flying boat built in 1925 for use by Lignes Aériennes Latécoère as an airliner on routes between France and North Africa.
-It was the first of the Latécoère flying boats, and the first aircraft to deliver mail between Marseilles and Algiers.
+It was the first of the Latécoère flying boats, and the first aircraft to deliver mail between Marseille and Algiers.
 It was a conventional design for the era, with a monoplane wing mounted parasol-fashion.
 Warren truss-style struts braced the wing to stub wings that acted as sponsons for stability while on the water.
 The twin engines were placed in tandem push-pull configuration on the wing.
 Up to seven passengers could be seated in an enclosed cabin, and two pilots sat side by side in separate open cockpits.